 We actively engage with company boards on how they are assessing and managing their physical and transition risks associated with climate change.

 We recommend the risk assessment and reporting framework in the Financial Stability Board’s Taskforce on Climate-related Financial Disclosure (TCFD) and expect disclosure to extend to strategies, metrics and targets to manage risk.
 We encourage companies to conduct and disclose scenario analysis that considers the transition risks of moving to a Paris-aligned economy as well as the physical risks associated with unmitigated climate change.

 We also expect a company’s advocacy activity (including their industry associations’ activities) to be consistent with their policy positions.

 Climate change issues are increasingly raised at company meetings.

 We carefully review each item of business proposed at company meetings, including those proposed by shareholders.
 We take a case-by-case approach, taking into account our expectations (as expressed in our Governance Guidelines), information provided by those who have proposed the resolution and information and commitments received from the company through engagement and otherwise.
 After we have carefully assessed all this information, we make recommendations to our members on how to exercise their voting rights.

 Some companies are already moving to take action on climate risk, even in the absence of a national climate change policy.

 By engaging with ASX-listed companies, ACSI has been a leader in driving changes to how companies manage and report to investors on climate-related metrics.
-Across the ASX200, there have been improvements in the reporting of climate-related information to investors in recent years, with the number of companies adopting (or committing to) the TCFD Framework doubling to 52 companies between 2017 and 2018.
+Across the ASX200, there have been improvements in the reporting of climate-related information to investors in recent years, with the number of companies adopting (or committing to) the TCFD Framework has increased to 60 companies as of 2019.